tscholze/xamarin-road-to-surface-duo/README.md

 1. Please keep in touch with your PR to answer upcoming questions
 1. If your PR got merged, check if you are listed in the "Authors" section of the readme

+## Special thanks to
+- [Martin Geuss](https://twitter.com/martingeuss) (Dr. Windows) for letting me publish an article series on one of the largest German speaking Microsoft communities and portals [Dr. Windows](https://drwindows.de)
+- [Sven-Michael Stübe](https://twitter.com/stuebe2k14) (Zuehlke) for helping me with is awesome knowledge of Xamarin
+- [Tim Messerschmidt](https://twitter.com/seraandroid) (Google), for motivating me to give Android and the Google ecosystem another chance

 ## Authors
 Just me, [Tobi]([https://tscholze.github.io).